the1quadfather/cs770/Final Project/Readme.md

 The primary constraint was: processing time and memory availability across the entire dataset, therefore the entire scales were drastically reduced and this significantly impacted performance across both models.

-Included are the attention modules, LSTM testing, and LSTM training files for use on the appropriate datasets, as well as the tokenizers and model weights as pickle and keras files, respectively.
+Included are the attention modules, LSTM testing, and LSTM training files for use on the appropriate datasets, as well as the tokenizers as pickle files.
+Unfortunately the saved model weights are too large for the Github file size limits.

 All datasets, cited works, and other repositories/code are property of their respective owners.